From journalist John Nadler comes a real-life Romeo and Juliet story set in war-torn Kosovo.

 Searching for Sofia is a Balkan odyssey, a quest through dangerous terrain for an ever-elusive goal, a campaign for justice and, ultimately, an exploration, through the eyes of its victims, of the madness of internecine war.

 John Nadler is a contributing correspondent to CanWest Newspapers, Canada’s largest newspaper chain, and writes for Variety magazine.
-His articles have appeared in TIME, Maclean’s, Canadian Business, the Ottawa Citizen, The Gazette (Montreal), the National Post, and The Independent in… More about John Nadler
+His articles have appeared in Time, Maclean’s, Canadian Business, Ottawa Citizen, The Gazette (Montreal), National Post, and The Independent (UK).
+He lives in Hungary.